 2) Nike Zoom Pegasus Turbo V2

 The Pegasus Turbo V2’s soft ride doesn’t come at the cost of performance.
 The dual-density foam midsole is very cushioned, very responsive, and very useful.
-It’s a shoe you can do long tempo runs in.
-It’s also a shoe for performing your routine workouts in.
+It’s a versatile shoe you can do long tempo runs or daily training in.
 If the fit and ride works for you, then it has the potential to become your favorite running shoe.